jonnybergdahl/Hacking_GrowCube/README.md

 > Note: This is still a work in progress

-You can reach me on [my channel on Brian Logh's Discord](https://discord.gg/3MSXn8Wsnj).
+You can reach me on [my channel on Brian Lough's Discord](https://discord.gg/3MSXn8Wsnj).

 ## Hardware